The Strange Case of Origami Yoda: Harvey Cunningham

-The main antagonist of the first two books, Harvey, is focused on a single goal — to prove that Origami Yoda is not real.
+The main antagonist of the first two books, Harvey, is focused on a single goal—to prove that Origami Yoda is not real.
 Harvey always complains and insults everyone.
 The creator of Darth Paper, he repeatedly boasts that his Darth Vader imitation is better than Dwight's Yoda imitation.
 He was Tommy and Kellen's best friend at the beginning of the first book but they turned against him, as they are fed up with him criticizing everyone.
 He writes a comment at the end of almost every story.
+Angleberger has confirmed that Harvey is autistic, though this is never stated in the series itself.

 In Book 3, Harvey turns to supporting Tommy, Kellen, and Dwight with some of his end comments, even to the point of adding his own contribution to the mini Dwight Case File.

 In Books 4–5, Harvey joins the Origami Rebel Alliance with his Darth Paper (now Anakin Skyfolder) puppet in which he creates a longterm study of the effects of FunTime, which show that it decreases accuracy and focus, rather than increase it.

 In Book 6, Harvey is once again the main antagonist, having created Emperor Pickletine, with a real pickle as the face, He also creates a "Flying Darth Vader" paper plane (which fell down and bounced off Mr. Howell's head).
 Revealed in this book, he had secretly been in love with Sara just like Tommy (there were several hints in the previous books).
 After Sara kisses Tommy, Harvey gives in to his anger and punches Tommy in the face, giving him a bloody nose, though he immediately regrets doing so.
 Tommy, seeing good in Harvey, covers for him and says that he tripped.
 Later, Harvey is now fully reformed and portrayed as being much more friendly and complains less, as well as accepting Origami Yoda.